Prerna13anand/educational-app-frontend/README.md

 ## Known Issues

--   **Home Screen UI**: The Home Screen currently only displays the "Top Videos" section.
-The subsequent channel-wise sections ("TED", "Veritasium", etc.) are not appearing.
-This is due to a persistent cache issue with the Expo Go development client, which is not loading the final, correct version of the `HomeScreen` code.
-The code itself is correct and designed to render these sections dynamically.

 -   **NCERT Concept Generation**: The AI concept generation feature is fully implemented in the backend.
 However, it currently displays "No concepts found for this video."
 This is because the `youtube-transcript` library used to fetch video transcripts is unable to find available transcripts for the current list of sample videos.
-The backend logic correctly handles this by returning an empty list, but to see the AI in action, the database needs to be seeded with videos that are confirmed to have transcripts enabled on YouTube.
+The backend logic correctly handles this by returning an empty list, but to see the AI in action, the database would need to be seeded with videos that are confirmed to have transcripts enabled on YouTube.

 ## Learn more